rckymntn/alpine/README.md

-# Alpine Discord Bot
+# Discord Bot Foundation

 This is a intended to be a general-purpose foundation for a Discord bot.

-## Included commands and other Features
+## Included commands and other features

 1. `/ping`: The most basic command.
 Responds with pong.
 2. `/help`: Responds with some information about the bot and its usage.